On Dirichlet, Poncelet and Abel problems: Criterions of uniqueness breakdown for the Dirichlet problem and Ritt's problem

-For the equianharmonic case Ritt found one more case when $\phi(z)$ is a linear rational combination of the Weierstrass function $\wp'(z)$, but in this case the function $\phi(z)$ is not even and we can omit this case.
+For the equianharmonic case, Ritt found one more case when $\phi(z)$ is a linear rational combination of the Weierstrass function $\wp'(z)$, but in this case the function $\phi(z)$ is not even, and we can omit this case.

 The case (ii) corresponds to our problem in biquadratic.
-Thus, in the case of nonuniqueness we have the solution \be f_n(x)= R_{2nN}(x), \quad g_n(y)=-R_{2nN}(y), \lab{sol_ell} \ee where $R_n(z)$ are rational functions defined as \re{mult_prop}.
-Note that in contrast to the trigonometric case (i.e. $\phi(z)=\cos(z)$) there are no simple explicit expressions for $R_n(z)$ for arbitrary $n$.
+Thus, in the case of non-uniqueness, we have the solution \be f_n(x)= R_{2nN}(x), \quad g_n(y)=-R_{2nN}(y), \lab{sol_ell} \ee where $R_n(z)$ are rational functions defined as \re{mult_prop}.
+Note that in contrast to the trigonometric case (i.e. $\phi(z)=\cos(z)$), there exist no simple explicit expressions for $R_n(z)$ for arbitrary $n$.

 What about cases (iii) and (iv)?
-In these cases we have that the curve $C$ is described by an algebraic equation of degree greater than 4.
-Consider, e.g. the case (iii) and assume for simplicity that $\phi(z)=\wp^2(z)$.
-We are seeking an algebraic equation $f(x,y)=0$ for the curve $C$ described parametrically as $x(t)=\wp^2(t), \; y(t)=\wp^2(t+\epsilon)$.
-This equation can be easily found from addition theorem for the Weierstrass function.
-We will not write down it explicitly, let us mention only that degree of this equation is 8.
-Analogously, for the case (iv) we obtain the algebraic curve describing by a polynomial $F(x,y)$ of a total degree 12.
-But we should note that the John condition of intersection at no more than two points with vertical and horizontal lines is not satisfying and here we do not have a sufficient condition of solution uniqueness for boundary value problems.
+In these cases, the curve $C$ is described by an algebraic equation of degree greater than four.
+Consider, for example, the case (iii) and assume for simplicity that $\phi(z)=\wp^2(z)$.
+We seek an algebraic equation $f(x,y)=0$ for the curve $C$ described parametrically as $x(t)=\wp^2(t), \; y(t)=\wp^2(t+\epsilon)$.
+This equation can be easily derived from the addition theorem for the Weierstrass function.
+We will not write it down explicitly, but, instead, we will only mention that the degree of this equation is eight.
+Similarly, for the case (iv), we obtain the algebraic curve described by a polynomial $F(x,y)$ of the overall degree of 12.
+But we should note that the John condition of intersection at no more than two points with vertical and horizontal lines is not satisfed and here we do not have a sufficient condition of solution uniqueness for boundary value problems.